-Don Kozak put his name into the NHL record book on April 17, 1977, by scoring just six seconds into Game 4 of the Stanley Cup Quarterfinals.
-Kozak’s early goal helped lead the Kings to a 7-4 victory over the Bruins and it remains the fastest goal to start a playoff game in league history.
+Don Kozak put his name into the NHL record book on April 17, 1977, scoring just six seconds into Game 4 of the Stanley Cup Quarterfinals.
+His early goal helped lead the Kings to a 7-4 victory over the Bruins, and it remains the fastest goal to start a playoff game in league history.

 The Bruins and Islanders made sure the penalty box attendants at the old Boston Garden were kept busy on April 17, 1980.
 The two teams combined to set an NHL playoff record for most penalty minutes in one period when they combined for 248 in the first period.
 Each team received 124 minutes.
 The Islanders went on to win the game 5-4, thanks to an overtime goal by Bob Bourne.

 On April 17, 1981, Denis Potvin became just the third defenseman in NHL history to have a hat trick in the Stanley Cup Playoffs.
 All three of his goals came on the power play, and he added a pair of assists in the Islanders’ 6-3 win over the Edmonton Oilers in Game 2 of their quarterfinal series.